damian-anslik/simple-reddit-bot/README.md

     Note the client ID (located in the upper right corner, under the name of the app), the client secret and app name

-2. Create a config.ini file in the root of your project.
-The configuration file should be of the following format:
+2. Create a **config.ini** file in the root of your project.
+This file configures your bot, and the data contained within it are used to prepare requests and retrieve authorization.
+It should be of the following format:

     ```
     [DEFAULT]